leooalves/petshop/README.md

 # Petshop

 Responsive petshop site, with login and shopping-cart management.
-Use the [mockoon file](7181.mockoon.1.4.0.json) to simulate the back-end.
+Import the [mockoon file](7181.mockoon.1.4.0.json) on [Mockoon](https://mockoon.com/) to simulate a static back-end.

 Project based on the [balta.io angular course](https://balta.io/cursos/criando-apps-web-com-angular-e-uikit).